MS Renaissance

 MS Renaissance was a 1966 built cruise liner.
-She was built by Chantiers de l’Atlantique for Compagnie Francaise de Navigation, a subsidiary of Paquet Cruises.
+She was built by Chantiers de l'Atlantique for Compagnie Francaise de Navigation, a subsidiary of Paquet Cruises.
 She operated for various owners until she was sold to be scrapped at Alang, India in 2010.

 Paquet Line

-She entered service as a dual purpose vessel, ferrying passengers from Marseilles, France to Haifa, Israel, and also operating Eastern Mediterranean cruises.
+She entered service as a dual purpose vessel, ferrying passengers from Marseille, France to Haifa, Israel, and also operating Eastern Mediterranean cruises.
 She sailed on these itineraries successfully for 4 years.
 In 1970, due to fierce competition from the commercial jet industry, Paquet unestablished Compagnie Francaise de Navigation, and founded the new subsidiary Nouvelle Compagnie de Paquebots.
-For the new company she began operating a transatlantic route from Marseilles to New York City.
+For the new company she began operating a transatlantic route from Marseille to New York City.
 After 11 years of service with her original owners she was sold to Epirotiki Line.

 Cruise service

 Epirotiki Line

 During a 1977-78 refit several new cabins were added.
 She was renamed Homeric Renaissance and upon entering service became Epirotiki's flagship.
-However very soon after this she was chartered to Costa Cruises, and operated for them as World Renaissance until 1981.
+However very soon after this she was chartered to Costa Cruises, and operated for them as World Renaissance until 1982.
 After the charter she was given back to Epirotiki.
 She continued service with them until 1983, when World Renaissance was chartered yet again, this time to TFC Tours, with her completing a single voyage for them.
 In 1985 Epirotiki began to World Renaissance for Caribbean and Amazon river cruises.
 She continued this service for 10 uneventful years until 1995, when she was purchased by Awani Cruises.